Exporting desiccated coconuts to Europe

 Figure 7: Use of desiccated coconuts by the food processing industry in the European Union

+Approximately 60% of all desiccated coconut imported into Europe is re-packed and sold by retailers (Chart 1).
+Usually, low-fat products are used for re-packing.
+Final consumers are the food service sector and individual consumers in their households.
 Around 35% of imported desiccated coconuts are used by the food processing industry as an ingredient for final products.

-- Importer (wholesaler): Catz International, QFN Trading and Agnecy, TM Duché & Sons
+- Importer (wholesaler): Catz International, QFN Trading and Agnecy, TM Duché & Sons;

-- Packer: Crazy Jack, Sainsbury's, East End
+- Packer: Crazy Jack, Whitworths, East End;

-- Processors: Nestle, Mars, Mondelez International, Ferrero
+- Processors: Nestlé, Mars, Mondelēz International, Ferrero.

-Indication of margins according to final retail prices for desiccated coconuts is not precise and Developing Countries exporters can have only a very rough general overview of the price development.
-However, very roughly, it can be estimated that the CIF price represents around 25% of the retail price of a retail pack of desiccated coconuts (which is usually packed in 250 and 300 g retail sizes).
-The best option to monitor prices is to compare your offer with the offer from the largest competitors.
-The prices are also different between producing countries and desiccated coconuts from Philippines as leading world supplier usually reach higher prices when compared to other producing countries because as they are considered as premium quality product by majority of the European buyers.
+Indication of margins according to final retail prices for desiccated coconuts is not precise and developing country exporters can have only a very rough general overview of price development.
+A rough estimate pegs the CIF price at approximately 25% of the retail price of a retail pack of desiccated coconuts — usually 250 g and 300 g retail sizes.
+The retail price of desiccated coconuts in Europe generally varies around €1 per 100 g.

 Please review our market information disclaimer